 The procedure is limited by the capacity of the specimen to inhibit or enhance the LAL test.
-If the procedure cannot be validated (1) at a specimen dilution not exceeding the Maximum Validation Dilution (MVD), then the LAL test cannot be substituted for the USP Pyrogen Test.
+If the procedure cannot be validated (1) at a specimen dilution not exceeding the Maximum Valid Dilution (MVD), then the LAL test cannot be substituted for the USP Pyrogen Test.
 The MVD is calculated as follows:

-$MVD = (Endotoxin Limit) (Concentration of Sample Solution)/ (\lambda)$ where λ is the labeled sensitivity in EU/mL.
+$$\label{eq:MVD} \begin{split} MVD = (Endotoxin \ Limit) \ (Concentration \ of \ Sample \\ Solution) \ / \ (\lambda) \end{split}$$ where λ is the labeled sensitivity in EU/mL

-Per USP (1), the Endotoxin Limit for parenteral drugs is defined on the basis of dose as K/M, where K is the threshold pyrogenic dose of endotoxin per kg of body weight (0.2 EU/kg for drugs with an intrathecal route of administration and 5 EU/kg for all other parenterals) and M is the maximum human dose.
+Per USP (1), the endotoxin limit for parenteral drugs is defined on basis of dose as K/M, where K is the threshold pyrogenic dose of endotoxin per kg of body weight (0.2 EU/kg for drugs with an intrathecal route of administration and 5 EU/kg for all other parenterals) and M is the maximum human dose.

-Per USP (12), the endotoxin limit for finished medical devices is no more than 20 EU/device and no more than 2.15 EU/device for devices in contact with cerebrospinal fluid.
-The endotoxin limit for the device extract is calculated as: (K x N)/V, where K is the limit for each device, N is the number of extracted devices and V is the total volume of the extract.
+Per USP (12), the endotoxin limit for finished medical devices is not more than 20 EU/device and not more than 2.15 EU/device for devices in contact with cerebrospinal fluid.
+The endotoxin limit for the device extract is calculated as: $(K \times N) / V$, where K is the limit for each device, N is the number of extracted devices and V is the total volume of the extract.

 Trypsin will cause a false positive result unless denatured by heat treatment before testing.
-Materials such as blood, scrum, and plasma should be treated to inactivate inhibitors prior to testing (11).
+Materials such as blood, serum, and plasma should be treated to inactivate inhibitors prior to testing (11).